bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

     - crude_import
 ```

-I then added some conditional sections to the Podcast Episode Jekyll layout to display appropriate Bootstrap alerts for the unreviewed metadata and information.
-As I clean up episodes, I can remove this front matter, and the warnings will disappear.
+With that metadata captured for each episode, I was able to update my layout to add some conditional warning alerts explaining to readers that the page is in need of some review.
+As I work my way through each back episode, I remove the appropriate front matter, and the matching warnings disappear.

-Because each unreviewed episode captures its unreviewed status in the front matter, I was able to create a hidden utility page that lists all the episodes that have at least one warning ([/temp-episodes-to-review.html](https://www.lets-talk.ie/temp-episodes-to-review.html)).
+Because this metadata is captured in each episode's front matter, I could do more than just add warnings to appropriate episode pages, I could build a hidden utility page that lists all the episodes that have at least one remaining warning, helping me keep track of what remains to be done.
+Assuming you read this before I finish the task, you'll see how much I still have to do at [/temp-episodes-to-review.html](https://www.lets-talk.ie/temp-episodes-to-review.html).

-BTW — if you're comfortable with Jekyll, have a few minutes to spare to familiarise yourself with what's needed to properly format an episode on the new site, and some free time to donate, pull requests with episode fixes are always welcome 😉.
+By the way, if you're comfortable with Jekyll, have a few minutes to spare to familiarise yourself with what's needed to properly format an episode on the new site, and some free time to donate, **pull requests with episode fixes are always welcome** 😉

 ### 2 — Add Episode Tags

-WordPress supports tags, and had I taken the time to tag my episodes as I released them, I could have imported those tags from WordPress into Jekyll, but alas, I never did take the time to tag my episodes with meaningful keywords, so there was nothing to import.
+WordPress supports tags, as does Jekyll.
+Had I taken the time to tag my episodes as I released them over the last few years, I could have easily imported those tags into my new site.
+But alas, I never did take the time to do that tagging, so there was nothing to import.

-At some stage, when all the episodes have been reviewed, I'd like to add tagging support to the new Jekyll site, and then start going through the back episodes and adding those tags I should have been adding all along.
+At some stage, when all the episodes have been cleaned up, I'd like to add tagging support to the new Jekyll site, and then start going through the back episodes and adding those tags I wish I'd been adding all along.
+(I'm guessing a script that invokes some LLM's API would probably help with that — extracting a handful of the most important topics from a bunch of text is just the kind of thing they're good at!)

 ### 3 — Address any Bugs and Niggles I Find, and any Listener Feedback

 This is new software written within just three weeks, so I'm sure there are bugs!
 There are definitely a few niggles I've already found, and one listener has already provided some very valuable feedback for future tweaks.

-I'm not likely to get to these things quickly, so to avoid forgetting them, I'm capturing them all as GitHub issues.
-If you have any feedback to share or if you find any bugs, please feel free to [submit an issue](https://github.com/bartificer/www.lets-talk.ie/issues) too!
+I'm not likely to get to these things quickly, so to avoid forgetting them, I'm capturing them all as GitHub issues. **If you have any feedback to share or if you find any bugs**, please feel free to **[submit an issue](https://github.com/bartificer/www.lets-talk.ie/issues)**!

 ## The Next Few Programming by Stealth Instalments

 Given my experiences with the Let's Talk site, we need to tweak our plans for the main series a little.
-Before we're ready to return to GitHub Pages and Jekyll, we need to take a moment to backfill some more fundamental knowledge:
+Before we're ready to return to Jekyll, we need to take a moment to backfill some more fundamental knowledge we've inadvertently skipped over:

 1. We need to learn about CSS variables
 2. We need to learn the basics of the SASS CSS preprocessor
-3. Armed with an understanding of both CSS variables in SASS, we need to look a little more deeply at customising Bootstrap, both with and without SASS.
+3. Armed with an understanding of both CSS variables and SASS, we need to look a little more deeply at customising Bootstrap, both with and without SASS.

-At that stage, we'll be ready to dive back into GitHub Pages and Jekyll properly, focusing on:
+At that stage, we'll be ready to dive back into Jekyll, focusing on:

 1. Blogging with Jekyll
 2. Content Collections in Jekyll

-Finally, we need to learn about the OpenGraph protocol so we can give our Jekyll layouts an important finishing touch by ensuring links to our work play nicely on social media.
+Finally, we need to learn about the [OpenGraph](https://www.opengraph.io) protocol so we can give our Jekyll layouts an important finishing touch by ensuring links to our work embed nicely into social media posts.

 ## Final Thoughts

-I hope you found it interesting to take a peek under the hood of a real-world Jekyll site hosted on GitHub Pages.
+I hope you found it interesting to take a peek under the hood of a real-world Jekyll site hosted for free on GitHub Pages.
 While I try to make the examples in the main PBS series as useful as I can, they can never be as revealing as a production site.
-I certainly found the experience of putting the theory into practice very illuminating, and it's helped me to take stock of what we've done well so far in the GitHub Pages/Jekyll series, and where we've fallen short a bit.
+I certainly found the experience of putting the theory into practice very illuminating, and it's helped me take stock of what we've done well, and where we've fallen a little short.
 I hope you'll join us for the second half of our free web hosting adventure this spring!